animals-lab/tsum-assistant/README.md

 # Llama Agent

-A modern full-stack boilerplate project featuring Next.js frontend with TypeScript and FastAPI backend.
-This template provides a solid foundation for building scalable web applications with a clean architecture.
+A modern full-stack boilerplate project featuring Next.js frontend with TypeScript and FastAPI backend, powered by LlamaIndex for building AI agent workflows.
+This template provides a solid foundation for building scalable AI-enabled web applications with a clean architecture.

 ## Tech Stack